landonturner/lturner.net/source/blog/building-this-blog.md

 ## Styling and Javascript

 I have chosen to incorporate bootstrap.
-It is an easy way to style a page, I am somewhat familiar with it, but most importantly, most browsers have boostrap cached, so there isn't any extra load time or size.
+It is an easy way to style a page, I am somewhat familiar with it, but most importantly, most browsers have bootstrap cached, so there isn't any extra load time or size.
 At the time of this writing, the main page looks terrible and I haven't really done much.
 I need to fix that for sure.